Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-For what reasons are LA applications most often refused — and what can be done after a refusal?
+What are the most common reasons for LA refusals — and what can be done after a refusal?

 1